I travel light; as light, that is, as a man can travel who will still carry his body around because of its sentimental value.

 Jackets remain the exception to the rule (because of the tailoring in the shoulders); their sleeves are wrapped somewhat diagonally (following the natural inclination of the fabric), forming an X-shape across the bundle.

-Wrap each item firmly (the intent being that the wrap is sufficiently taut to prevent wrinkles from appearing, but not so taut that the cloth is stretched out of shape).
+Wrap each item firmly, ensuring that the fabric is sufficiently taut to discourage wrinkles from appearing, but not so taut that the cloth is stretched out of shape (in case you were wondering, this is why the core object should be fixed in size, so that it will not be deformed by the initial wraps).

 Clicking on the image to the right will display a diagram of the basic bundle wrapping process (albeit with many important details omitted for clarity — you can't master the method from this diagram alone).
 Thanks to Devon Baker and the Red Oxx folks for sprucing up my original drawing!